svdgraaf/py-adyen/README.md

 Adyen Python implementation

-# inspired by the django-ogone package
+*Influenced by the django-ogone, and reused some parts of the (outdated) django-adyen package*